 Death to Undeath

 Among the more affluent residents of the Undead town was a Way of White clergyman dressed in blue robes indicative of his Undead status.
-His corpse being in front of a small shack in the middle of the local graveyard implies that he lived there as the local pastor rather than among the clergymen traveling to Lothric as part of their mission.
+His corpse laying in front of a small shack in the middle of the local graveyard implies that he lived there as the local pastor rather than among the clergymen traveling to Lothric as part of their mission.
 There is a church on the far end of town, and we are given no reason to believe that the citizens were anything but god-fearing people.
 In fact, their piety seems to have been influenced in part by their work.
 The clothes they wear is a ceremonial uniform for said work — specifically a “secret ceremony” according to the description for the cut Bloodied Short Sword used by some citizens At the very least, these funerary practices are a tradition that’s purpose has long been forgotten thanks to the horrors involved, presumably by the broader public rather than the Undead morticians regularly performing them.
 Still, we can observe that said practices are rooted in the townsfolk’s fear of the Dark and revulsion toward the Undead curse.

 In order to preserve the bodies before burial, the Undead Settlement uses a charcoal-like black pine resin as part of the embalming process following dissection.
 This Charcoal Pine Resin easily sparks fires, which we use to set our weapons ablaze.
 But what purpose does flammable turpentine really serve?
 It certainly isn’t effective in preserving the body if the array of fleshless skeletons found in the town’s deepest graveyard is any indication.
 But its goal may not have been to preserve the flesh, but the state of the body itself.
 The aforementioned skeletons carry Human Pine Resin — charcoal turpentine rotted by human fluids, specifically fluids derived from the Dark within man.
 According to its Japanese description, this corruption occurs after many years have passed, making the turpentine a rare commodity.
 It also implies that the resin is being applied directly to areas where these Dark fluids are present or being produced.
 In other words, the turpentine’s purpose is to help protect the body from the Dark.
-Considering the very real threat of the Pus of Man for Undead, these god-fearing townsfolk have every reason to be concerned.
+Considering the very real threat of the pus of man for Undead, these god-fearing townsfolk have every reason to be concerned.
 In fact, this well-founded paranoia about the Darksign’s curse seems to have made them suspicious of curses in general.